 Tho Vinh Banh

-Tho Vinh and others who know her would all agree that Tho Vinh is a force to be reckoned with - not too different than what folks would say about May Lee.
+Tho Vinh and others who know her would all agree she is a force to be reckoned with - not too different than what folks would say about May Lee.
 Tho Vinh is a lover of food, people and plants and loves to live life.